[Interview for Welcome Skate Store during the Nike SB ‘UK58’ tour, 2018]

-The Nike SB ‘UK58’ Tour passed through Leeds couple of weeks back with Casper Brooker, Chris Jones, Kyron Davis, Myles Shankie and Mark Stern in tow alongside ice-man Reece Leung and sterling bloke Cubic on camera and driving duties, respectively.
-Eniz Fazliov was also set to make an appearance however the previous night’s dinner plans triggered a couple of undetected stomach ulcers and Eniz instead found himself residing in a Scottish hospital bed rather than enjoying an autumnal evening in Leeds.
+The Nike SB ‘UK58’ Tour passed through Leeds couple of weeks back with Casper Brooker, Chris Jones, Kyron Davis, Myles Shankie and Mark Stern in tow alongside ice-man, Reece Leung and sterling bloke, Cubic on camera and driving duties.
+Eniz Fazliov was set to make an appearance however the previous night’s dinner plans triggered a couple of undetected stomach ulcers and Eniz instead found himself residing in a Scottish hospital bed rather than enjoying an autumnal evening in Leeds.

 Where in London do you currently call home?

 I’m living in Peckham with Mike Arnold and Jake Harris which is great.
 I’ve lived there for four years but we just got a place together about three or four months ago.

 I’ve lived with Jake before and I’ve basically lived with Mike on skate trips anyway.
 It’s great, we’re all super close friends.

 Have things ever got tense on a filming mission with Jake and the drama has carried on into your home life?

 Not here but that happened when we used to live together because I was filming a part, I was younger, and not as aware as I should have been.
 There was a couple of months where I wasn’t even considering that it’s his time too and I would bail on going skating at the last minute.
 He got pissed off – rightly so!
 I think there was an argument in the house but it got cleared it very quickly and we were cool [laughs].

 You’ve said that you didn’t properly have your head in gear with filming for Vase until the last nine-or-so months.
 Then about a year after the video you came out with that standalone part with Jake for Free.
 Was that making up for lost time with Vase in a way?